 Sintra National Palace

-Don’t miss the chapel, the kitchens with their large conical chimneys, but also the Swan, Coat of Arms and Handle rooms.
+Don’t miss the chapel, the kitchens, with their large conical chimneys, but also the Swan, Coat of Arms and Handle rooms.

 Moorish Castle